Matlok520/Facebook-Marketplace-Automation-Tool/README.md

 # Facebook Marketplace Automation Tool

-This project automates tasks on Facebook Marketplace, such as listing items, managing data, and handling interactions.
-It includes a GUI, web scraping capabilities, data management, and testing.
+This project automates the process of scraping eBay listings and preparing them for upload to Facebook Marketplace.
+It extracts product information, calculates selling prices based on tax, additional profit, and Facebook fees, and saves images and descriptions along with other pre-set factors into a CSV file.
+The project also stores all products in a database to prevent duplicate uploads.

 ## Table of Contents
 - [Features](#features)